Stephan van Baarle: Politics

 He was DENK's third candidate in the 2021 general election and also served as the party's campaign manager.
 He was installed as member of the House of Representatives on 31 March after he was elected with 2,449 preference votes.
 Van Baarle did not leave the municipal council, but he did step down as caucus leader the following month.
 He was one of the party's lijstduwers in Rotterdam in the March 2022 municipal elections, leading to the end of this council membership after 29 March.
 In the House, Van Baarle worked on combatting discrimination in the selection of interns.
 A motion of his was passed to utilize mystery inspectors to test companies' adherence to the law.

-House committees

-Van Baarle is on the following parliamentary committees in the House of Representatives:
+Van Baarle was opposed to a new sex education curriculum for primary schools, saying that children are too young to be exposed to the curriculum.
+He has also complained that, in his view, expressions of sex and sexual diversity are imposed too much on others including children.